Florin (British coin): Victorian issues (1849–1901)

 The first florins were struck in 1849.
 They were in the Gothic style, and featured a portrait of Queen Victoria as a very young woman, with the crowned shields of England (twice, per the usual arrangement of the royal coat of arms of the United Kingdom as used in England), Scotland, and Ireland arranged in a cruciform pattern shown on the reverse, and the nations' floral emblems in the angles (again with England's shown twice).
 The new florin closely resembles the Gothic crown of 1847; the obverse for both was designed by the Chief Engraver of the Royal Mint, William Wyon, while the reverse of both was designed by William Dyce.
 Unlike the crown's Gothic script, the 1849 florin has Roman lettering.
 The 1849 florin, issued in silver, weighed 11.3 grams (defined as 4/11 troy ounce) and had a diameter of 28 mm.
 The new coin made clear its value with the inscription ONE FLORIN ONE TENTH OF A POUND on the reverse.
 To aid in the decimal experiment, the half crown (two shillings and sixpence, or one-eighth of a pound), near to the florin in size and value, was not issued between 1850 and 1874, when it was struck again at the request of the banks, and surveys found that both coins played useful parts in commerce.
-Each would continue to be struck, and would circulate together, until decimalisation.
+Each continued to be struck, and circulated together, until decimalisation.

 These first coins were probably a shock to the public, as for the first time in nearly 200 years a British coin featured a portrait of the monarch wearing a crown.
 Even more of a shock, including (allegedly) to Queen Victoria herself, was the inscription on the obverse, VICTORIA REGINA 1849, (Note: Victoria, Queen) omitting the usual D G for Dei Gratia (By the Grace of God) from the coin's inscription.
 This resulted in it being known as the "Godless florin".
 Further controversy was caused by the omission of the usual abbreviation F D for Fidei Defensor (Defender of the Faith): the Master of the Mint, Richard Lalor Sheil, an Irishman and a Roman Catholic, was suspected by some of plotting to overthrow the Protestant regime.
-The inscription had in fact been suggested by Albert, Prince Consort, Victoria's husband.
+The inscription had in fact been suggested by Prince Albert, Victoria's husband.
 Sheil said in the House of Commons that the inscription had been a mistake, and the florin was redesigned for its next issue in 1851.